nehalabbott/instructor-classroom-analysis/README.md

-Here’s a **clean, GitHub-quality README** version of your content — properly formatted, consistent headings, code blocks, and more professional structure 👇

----

 # 📊 Instructor Classroom Analytics Dashboard

 An instructor-oriented analytics project that analyzes classroom activity and student engagement across multiple courses.
 The project provides insights into teaching workload, student participation trends, and assignment difficulty using structured classroom data.

----

 ## 🚀 Project Overview